 - Securing summary judgment for ESPN, Inc. in a litigation brought by boxing promoter Don King in connection with a documentary television program for which Mr. King sought $2.5 billion in damages.

 Mr. Soto has received numerous accolades throughout his career.
 He is regularly recognized in Chambers USA as a Band 1 Leading Lawyer for Commercial Litigation in Florida, where clients have praised his “unlimited capacity for absorbing details” and “creative approach to legal issues,” and described him as a “gifted advocate,” “a first-rate lawyer” and “a top, top litigator.”
 In addition, he has been recognized by Legal 500 as one of the Leading Lawyers nationwide for Commercial Litigation, with commentators calling him “one of the most renowned trial lawyers in Florida.”
-He has also been named a “Litigation Star” for General Commercial Litigation and a “local star” in the State of Florida by Benchmark Litigation, as well as a “Best Lawyer” for Bet-the-Company Litigation, Commercial Litigation, and International Arbitration - Commercial by Best Lawyers in America.
+He has also been named a national “Litigation Star” for General Commercial Litigation and a “Local Litigation Star” in Florida by Benchmark Litigation, as well as a “Best Lawyer” for Bet-the-Company Litigation, Commercial Litigation, and International Arbitration - Commercial by Best Lawyers in America.
 In 2017, Mr. Soto was recognized by Law360 as an MVP for Class Action.
 Since 2006, Mr. Soto has been recognized as a Florida Super Lawyer, most recently in the areas of Securities Litigation and Civil Defense Litigation.

 He also serves in leadership roles of various public service organizations.
 He is on the Executive Committee of the Lawyers’ Committee for Civil Rights Under Law, the Board of Directors of the Human Services Coalition, and the Chairman of the Board of Directors of Catalyst Miami.
 Mr. Soto has also served as a member of the Board of Trustees of the Ransom Everglades School, a member of the Board of Directors of Child Hope, Inc., and the Chairman of the Board of Directors of the Zoological Society of Florida.